Waxahachie High School

 Waxahachie High School is a public high school in the city of Waxahachie, Texas, United States and classified as a 6A school by the University Interscholastic League (UIL).
 It is a part of the Waxahachie Independent School District located in central Ellis County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+The district includes Waxahachie and portions of Midlothian and Pecan Hill.

 Academics

-Waxahachie High School offers Advanced Placement (AP) in biology, calculus, chemistry, computer science, English language composition, English literature, environmental science, French language, macroeconomics, psychology, Spanish language, Spanish literature, statistics, U.S. government, world history, and U.S. history.
+Waxahachie High School offers Advanced Placement (AP) in biology, calculus, chemistry, computer science, English language composition, English literature, environmental science, French language, macroeconomics, Spanish language, Spanish literature, statistics, U.S. government, Human Geography, world history, and U.S. history.
 As well as offering Advanced Placement classes, they offer Dual Credit classes in collaboration with the local community college, Navarro College.
 As of 2013, Waxahachie High School offers American Sign Language as an optional language class.

 Athletics

 The Waxahachie Indians compete in UIL-sanctioned sports including volleyball, cross country, football, basketball, powerlifting, swimming, soccer, golf, tennis, track, baseball, softball, and marching band.

 In 1992, the varsity football team won the 4A state championship.
 The football team plays their home games at Lumpkins Stadium.

 The school's baseball team won the 3A state championship in 1965.
 The boys basketball team won the 3A state championship in 1958 and the 4A state championship in 1983.
 The girls basketball team won the 4A state championship in 2006.